project-imprimis/libprimis/doc/engine.md

 specified level.
 It does not actually create a light entity or light nearby areas, which must be done with an actual light entity.

+## 5.2 Lighting
+---

+Imprimis' light and shadow system is built on a deferred rendering pipeline and is the main difference between it and older engines such as Cube 2.
+This deferred pipeline offers advantages largely in the quantity of lights that can be dynamically rendered onto the scene; however, it is not superior to Cube 2's forward rendering pipeline in all aspects.
+The Imprimis rendering pipeline is essentially the same as Tesseract's, and is outlined here.

+There are essentially three types of lights in the engine:
+* Sunlight
+* Dynamic lights
+* Static lights (map entities)

+In the renderer, the latter two are treated in largely similar ways, while sunlight is in a privileged position in the engine, being the only source for which the engine's global illumination is enabled (due to performance issues).

+### 5.2.1 Shadow Atlas
+---

+The engine's renderer uses a texture called a *shadow atlas* to cache the mapping of lights onto surfaces in the game.
+The shadow atlas is a monochromatic texture stored the GPU, 4096x4096 in size (32Mib of VRAM), and contains the depth mappings of every light currently being rendered.
+The shadow atlas does not have strong protections limiting its occupancy and therefore excessive use of light entities can cause the shadow atlas to overflow and create visual artifacts.

+The shadow atlas is a depth buffer which maps how far parts of the scene are from their sources.
+This is necessary for lights to determine how far away the things they are lighting are so as to facilitate appropriate light intensities.

+The depth of the shadow atlas can be changed from its default depth of 16 bits per pixel (16bpp) to 32 bits by changing the `smdepthprec` variable.
+In general, however, there is essentially no benefit to doubling the depth of the shadow atlas to 32 bits.

 # 6 Actors
 ---